jin-guo/COMP598_Fall2020/README.md

 |25	|  26 Nov  | Wrap up | |  |
 |26	|  1 Dec | Presentation | |  |

+# Credit:
+The content of this course is greatly inspired by [CMU 17-445/645: Software Engineering for AI-Enabled Systems](https://ckaestne.github.io/seai/) which is developed by [Christian Kästner](http://www.cs.cmu.edu/~ckaestne/) et. al.

 # License